DrIhor/test_task/README.md

 Envirinment variables:

-1. storage-type=['in-memory']
+1. STORAGE=['in-memory', 'postgres'] - type storage to use
-1. server-host - can be passed to use localhost
+1. SERVER_PORT - Can be passed to use localhost
+1. SERVER_HOST
+1. POSTGRE_HOST
+1. POSTGRE_PORT
+1. POSTGRE_USER
+1. POSTGRE_PASS
-1. server-port
+1. POSTGRE_DB